aaronperkins/bt-nes-advantage/README.md

      pio run
      ```

-### Uploading the Firmware

 1. **Connect the ESP32-C3 SuperMini**
    - Connect the ESP32-C3 SuperMini module to your computer via USB
    - If you've already installed it in the controller, you'll need to either:
-     - Connect to the USB port on the module (if accessible)
+     - Connect to the USB port on the module
-     - Or temporarily remove the module from the PCB for programming

 2. **Upload the Firmware**
    - In PlatformIO IDE, click on the "Upload" button